drdnar/GortonDigital/README.md

 were often used with the machines, the most common of which was simply called Gorton.
 This is a digitalization of the Gorton font family.

+This typeface is generally compatible with Mil Spec 33558; see MIL-M-18012B:
+> 3.1.2 Control panels.
+>
+> 3.1.2.1 Letter design. . . .
+The following commercial fonts having the
+> size ratios specified herein for the classes and types of control panels
+> coverered by this specification may be used. . . .
+>
+> (a) Fonts for engraving:
+>
+> (1) Gorton extended
+>
+> (2) [Gorton] normal
+>
+> (3) Gorton condensed

+I recommend using the medium or heavy weight if used in an aerospace application; heavy for small text 1/8th inch (9 pt) or smaller, medium otherwise.

 ## Variants in the Family
 The Gorton typeface was available in several fonts of varying sizes and widths,